zcoo/fluss/website/docs/engine-flink/reads.md

 ### scan.startup.mode
 The scan startup mode enables you to specify the starting point for data consumption.
 Fluss currently supports the following `scan.startup.mode` options:
-- `initial` (default): For primary key tables, it first consumes the full data set and then consumes incremental data.
+- `full` (default): For primary key tables, it first consumes the full data set and then consumes incremental data.
 For log tables, it starts consuming from the earliest offset.
 - `earliest`: For primary key tables, it starts consuming from the earliest changelog offset; for log tables, it starts consuming from the earliest log offset.
 - `latest`: For primary key tables, it starts consuming from the latest changelog offset; for log tables, it starts consuming from the latest log offset.
 - `timestamp`: For primary key tables, it starts consuming the changelog from a specified time (defined by the configuration item `scan.startup.timestamp`); for log tables, it starts consuming from the offset corresponding to the specified time.